← All articles

 Final Thought

 Suppression services work by playing Google’s game better than the old article does.
-They don’t hack anything or break rules—they outcompete the bad press with stronger, optimised content.
+They don’t hack anything or break rules, they outcompete the bad press with stronger, optimized content.

 If you’re ready to clear your name from page one without legal drama, suppression may be the smartest move.